-We also looked at how the hydrological sensitivity function for the VCNP was behaving over the ranges of stream discharges from the recession plots (Figure 13) and compared this behavior to the model performance of the humid systems in the Kirchner paper.
+We also looked at how the hydrological sensitivity function for the VCNP was behaving over the ranges of stream discharges from the recession plots (Figure 11) and compared this behavior to the model performance of the humid systems in the Kirchner paper.
 We found that this relationship was similar and indicated a positive slope to the sensitivity function, which implies that increasing discharge resulted from an increase in catchment storage.
+The straighter relationship seen in the Welsh catchment (top portion of figure) would indicate a more consistent relationship between discharge and storage at all discharge ranges.